febrezo/tempered-iron/README.md

 ## Additional Docker and Docker Compose Tips

-To stop the containers, you can always use `docker-compose down` from the project home.
+To stop the containers, you can always use `docker compose down` from the project home.
-At the same time, to reraise without building, use `docker-compose up`.
+At the same time, to reraise without building, use `docker compose up`.
 Note that this approach will show the output in the terminal.
 However, running this in detached mode can be useful.

 ```
-$ docker-compose up -d
+$ docker compose up -d
 ```

-To grab the logs of a specifc container set up using `docker-compose` you can use a specific command: `docker-compose logs <service_name>` as follows:
+To grab the logs of a specifc container set up using `docker-compose` you can use a specific command: `docker compose logs <service_name>` as follows:

 ```
-$ docker-compose logs
+$ docker compose logs
 Attaching to temperediron_main_service_1
 main_service_1  | [INFO] tempered_iron @ 2022-04-05 15:45:00,779 | Checking the public IP…
 main_service_1  | [DEBUG] tempered_iron @ 2022-04-05 15:45:00,781 | Starting new HTTPS connection (1): ifconfig.me:443